ihrupin/FlickrApp/README.md

-##This is Android application which show Flickr API.
+##This is Android application which show Flickr API in action